salsita/foosball-rating/backend/README.md

 process.env.FOOSBOT_TOKEN
 process.env.FOOS_CHANNEL_NAME
 ```
-- these variables are used by the slackbot to announce the results of the matches You can obtain the bot Token on slack settings page and then select the channel you'd like to deploy the bot on.
+- these variables are used by the slackbot to announce the results of the matches.
+You can obtain the bot Token on slack settings page and then select the channel you'd like to deploy the bot on.